yupgup/jonitrythall.com/_pages/about.md

 My clients know exactly what to expect and that I’ll excitedly come up with creative solutions to any bumps we hit along our journey.
 I’m always there, advocating for them.
 I look forward to seeing them each week on our video calls and getting to know them well enough to send along the perfect gift when then project launches.

-There’s nothing more rewarding to me than taking a task that seems larger than life and intimidating and making it not only manageable and possible but also enjoyable.
+There’s nothing more rewarding and motivating to me than shaping experiences that are enjoyed, celebrated, and meaningful.

 <div class="gallery" data-columns="2">
   <img src="/images/about/process.png">